emina-mahmutbegovic/graphql-api/README.md

 ```

 ### findMostSearchedUsers
 Used to find most searched users.
-Returns the list of %limited% most searched users.
+Returns the list of most searched users.
+Length of the list is defined by the limited argument.

 @Params